DevOps-CSC519-591-791/DevOps-M2/README.md

  ```

 #### Gates: `Using hooks to reject a commit if it fails a minimum testing criteria and analysis criteria`
+We created a `pre-commit` hook to make sure source code following testing criteria and analysis criteria.
+The rules are listed below.
-If Statement coverage is less than 96%, commit will be refused.
+ - If Statement coverage is less than 95.5%, commit will be refused.
-If errors exist, commit will be refused.
+ - If errors exist, commit will be refused.
-If warnings exist, commit will be refused.
+ - If warnings exist, commit will be refused.
+Below is the content of this pre-commit hook.
 ```shell
 #!/bin/sh
 echo "Start pre-commit"